srttk/PHP-MVC-Boilerplate/README.md

 ### Widgets

-There is a convenient global function called load_widget.
+There is a convenient global function called loadWidget.
 This is handy for navigation or sidebar widgets and is handled by the WidgetsController.